-- vacation pay accrued in Funcom Oslo AS - taxes and social security relating to salary payments - accrual of other regular operating expenses. - finance lease liability (2009 only)
+- vacation pay accrued - taxes and social security relating to salary payments - accrual of other regular operating expenses - amount due to a partner until fulfillment of a contractual obligation

 21. INVESTMENTS IN EQUITY-ACCOUNTED ENTITIES

 In May 2010, Funcom acquired 42 % of the shares in the Swedish company Stunlock Studios AB.
 This company is considered an associated company for Funcom.